forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 1. Right-click the `force-app/main/default/lwc/newCBComponent` folder and click **SFDX: Deploy Source to Org**

-Your output window and shows this message:
+Your output window shows this message:

 ```